CharlieDigital/chrlschn/src/content/blog/2024/merging-objects-in-google-cloud-storage-with-compose-and-csharp.md

 Nice!

-With this mechanism in place, then we can easily checkout and dump out a partial CSV as we process a large dataset.
+With this mechanism in place, then we can easily checkpoint and dump out a partial CSV as we process a large dataset.

 If we need to restart, simply check if the dataset already exists in Cloud Storage and add the path if it does.
 Otherwise, process the chunk and dump out a CSV.